Monday, February 7, 2011

 "But today it is the day I declare I am the One who have to save the humanity.
 I declare I am the One who is Adi Shakti, who is the Mother of all Mothers, who is the Primordial Mother, the Shakti (Divine Primordial Power) of the Desire of God, who has incarnated on this Earth to give meaning to itself, to this Creation, to human beings, and I am sure that through My Love and Patience and My Powers I am going to achieve it.I was the One who was born again and again.
 But now I have come in My complete Form and with complete Powers.
 I have come on this Earth not only for salvation of human beings, not only for their emancipation, but for granting them the Kingdom of Heaven, the Joy, the Bliss that your Father wants to bestow upon you."Shri Puratana Devi(Purantana: Primordial or Ancient)On July 26, 1995, the Great Primordial Goddess revealed that the Miracle Photo was genuine.
 Implying that over the duration of 21 full moons all the Messengers of God Almighty had given enough evidence necessary for the Believers on Earth to surrender to the Divine Message to humanity the Great Primordial Mother ended Her Revelations with these parting words: "We Have Done Our Job Here."
 Thus 1995 fits perfectly with the ancient Mayan prophecy that "a calendar cycle of twice the Kal-tun of 260 years had to go by in order for the Solar culture to flourish again for the benefit of all humanity."
 The actual prophecy reads;“In the year 1475, before the arrival of the Spanish, The Supreme Maya Council revealed the long-held vision of an ancient Solar Grandmother named X'Nuuk'K'in, that a calendar cycle of twice the Kal-tun of 260 years had to go by in oder for the Solar culture to flourish again for the benefit of all humanity.
 In the spring of 1995, this 520 year period will be completed.
 Thus, 1995 is a decisive year and the human race will have to enter the path of the cosmic light if it is to remain a thinking species.
 Humans will have to seek the path of initiation on Earth and in Heaven.
 Through Solar Initiation they will be able to see the luminosity of the Great Spirit...through Solar Initiation, the sleeping body of humankind can be awakened."
 Hunab K'u (Creator) will flash like lightening that will pierce through the shadows that envelop the human race.
 Let us prepare to receive the light of knowledge" (paraphrased Mayan prophesy)www.nativenet.uthscsa.edu/

-.
+Friends, we have passed a tipping point.
 I submit the above as evidence.
 In the proverbial three score and ten years we have gone from patriarchal to matriarchal societal structure.
 Mind you, we are not all the way to the right side of the pendulum's swing.
 But we have passed the mid position, or tipping point.

-.
+We can see that the ancients lived variably under one or the other structures.
 In almost all cultures of Asia, Africa, Europe, and the Americas we see patriarchal organization.
 But it was not always that way.
 Using the kind of gods the ancients worshipped, scholars find that there were different ways in the past.

 Marija Gimbutas